New Woman (song): Promotion and live performances

 The day of the song's release, Lisa appeared as the first guest on the third season of Lee Young-ji's talk show Not Much Prepared on YouTube.
-On September 11, Lisa made her debut live performance of "New Woman" at the 2024 MTV Video Music Awards held at the UBS Arena in Elmont, New York.
-She also performed the song as a headliner for the Global Citizen Festival, which took place on September 28 at Central Park in New York City.
-On New Year's Eve 2024, Lisa performed "New Woman" as a headliner for the Amazing Thailand Countdown 2025 event at Iconsiam in Bangkok.
+On September 11, Lisa made her debut live performance of "New Woman" at the 2024 MTV Video Music Awards.
+She also performed the song as a headliner for the Global Citizen Festival, which took place on September 28.
+On New Year's Eve 2024, Lisa performed "New Woman" as a headliner for the Amazing Thailand Countdown 2025 event.
 She also performed the song at the Coachella Valley Music and Arts Festival on April 11 and 18, 2025.
 "New Woman" was later included in Blackpink's Deadline World Tour setlist as a part of Lisa's solo set.

 Credits and personnel

 Credits adapted from the liner notes of Alter Ego.